My Approach

 Make It Fun

-If the approach needed to increase a child’s engagement is for me to be silly, I am not afraid to do that.
+If the approach needed to increase someone’s engagement is for me to be silly, I am not afraid to do that.
 For example, I enjoy using improvisational techniques in order to help teach social skills and non-verbal communication.

-It has been my experience that children make more progress when they feel like they’re playing rather than working.
+It has been my experience that people make more progress when they are having fun and enjoying an activity rather than working on improving something that might be giving them anxiety.

 Maintain Gains

-It is extremely rewarding to watch and hear children produce specific sounds for the very first time.
+It is extremely rewarding to watch a client learn and use new skills for the very first time.
+I consider myself lucky to be able to To watch their world open up produce specific sounds for the very first time.

 I have seen changes happen in one session, slowly over the course of many sessions, or all at once after having worked on a specific skill for several months.

-I currently accept Blue Cross Blue Shield insurance and Moda Health insurance.
-I also provide out-of-network services and am happy to provide you with the appropriate paperwork so you can submit to your insurance company for reimbursement.
+I currently accept Blue Cross Blue Shield, CIGNA, United Health, Pacific Source, and Moda Health insurance.
+I also provide out-of-network services and am happy to provide you with the appropriate paperwork so you can submit it to your insurance company for reimbursement.